dolittle/Runtime/Documentation/Concepts/events.md

 - ❌ `MenuListingElementUpdated`

 ## Main structure of an Event
 This is a simplified structure of the main parts of an event.
+For the Runtime, the event is only a JSON-string.

 ```csharp
 Event {